U.S. SECURITIES AND EXCHANGE COMMISSION

 KEVIN JAMES QUINN PRELIMINARILY ENJOINED FROM VIOLATING TWO SEC BAR ORDERS

-The Securities and Exchange Commission ("Commission") announced that on March 16, 2005, United States District Judge James Robertson entered an order granting the Commission's motion to preliminarily enjoin Kevin James Quinn from violating two Commission orders: one, a 1999 order permanently suspending Quinn from appearing or practicing before the Commission, and the other, a 2000 order barring him from participating in an offering of penny stock.
+The Securities and Exchange Commission ("Commission") announced that on March 16, 2005, United States District Judge James Robertson entered an order granting the Commission's motion to preliminarily enjoin Kevin James Quinn, age 62, of Santa Monica, California, from violating two Commission orders: one, a 1999 order permanently suspending Quinn from appearing or practicing before the Commission, and the other, a 2000 order barring him from participating in an offering of penny stock.
 The preliminary injunction also bars Quinn from violating Section 15(b)(6)(B)(i) of the Securities Exchange Act of 1934 ("Exchange Act").

 Quinn consented to the entry of the preliminary injunction.
 The preliminary injunction is in effect until a final adjudication on the merits of the action the Commission filed against Quinn on February 25, 2005.